What you need to know

 - Consider a HASS Exploration Subject (HEX).

-- Consider completing your Distribution component by taking a third and fourth HASS subject.
-Again, one of these two HASS subjects should be Communication Intensive.
+Consider completing your Distribution component by taking a third and fourth HASS subject.
+One of these two HASS subjects should be Communication Intensive.

-- You should be well on your way towards completing the HASS Requirement.
+- At this point, you should be well on your way towards completing the HASS Requirement.
 We encourage you to complete the Distribution component this year.

 - Submit your HASS Concentration proposal by the end of the first week of classes during the second term of your junior year.